pankod/next-boilerplate/documentation/docs/dotenv-usage.md

 ```
 API_KEY=test1234
 ```
- If you use unit testing, you should add same variable into `.env.test` file.
+ If you use environment variables also in Unit Testing, you should add same variables into `.env.test` file as well.

  After defining keys in the .env file, you need to define the same keys into `withConfig` in the `next.config.js` file.
 <br>